labgrid-project/labgrid/doc/configuration.rst

 OpenOCDDriver
 ~~~~~~~~~~~~~
-An OpenOCDDriver controls OpenOCD to bootstrap a target with a bootloader.
+An :any:`OpenOCDDriver` controls OpenOCD to bootstrap a target with a
+bootloader.

 Note that OpenOCD supports specifying USB paths since
 `a1b308ab <https://sourceforge.net/p/openocd/code/ci/a1b308ab/>`_ which was released with v0.11.